Ireland E-commerce Market Size and Share

 Recent Industry Developments

-• June 2025: Fiserv completed its acquisition of AIB Merchant Services, combining acquiring, POS and value-added payment services under one roof to streamline merchant onboarding and strengthen cross-border processing capability.
+• June 2025: Fiserv completed its acquisition of AIB Merchant Services, combining acquiring, POS, and value-added payment services into a single offering for Irish merchants.
+The deal consolidates payment acceptance capabilities for retailers running omnichannel models and supports faster onboarding for online sellers that need cross-border processing options.

 Table of Contents for Ireland E-commerce Industry Report